 Since 2012, the number of projects funded has more than doubled, from 25 to 55 currently.
 The following programs will receive funding from the HRCIF in 2018:

-In addition to new funding, 30 programs will receive funding as part of their second or third installment of multi-year grants awarded in 2016 and 2017.
+In addition to new funding, 30 programs will receive funding as part of their second or third instalment of multi-year grants awarded in 2016 and 2017.
 In total, the HRCIF will be supporting 55 programs with over $2.3 million of funding in 2018.

 Halton Region recently released its first-ever HRCIF Impact Report that profiles four funded projects from 2017 and also demonstrates HRCIF’s impact in the community.